 Professional Skills Training - Professional Internships for PhD Students (PIPS)

-The EASTBIO PIPS Q&A Event will be held in Dundee (Discovery Centre for Translational and Interdisciplinary Research [CTIR], room 2.84, University of Dundee), on Friday 9th February 2018, 10:00-16:00.
-The event schedule can be found here.
+The EASTBIO PIPS Q&A Event will be held in Dundee (Wellcome Trust seminar rooms, University of Dundee), on Friday 12 February 2019, 10:00-16:00.
+The event schedule will be published here.

-Attendance is mandatory for first-year students (and carries 10 training points for first-year students), including CASE students (PIPS students can arrive after the CASE session, at 11:15 (consult the schedule, above).
+Attendance is mandatory for first-year students (and carries 10 training points for first-year students), including CASE students (PIPS students can arrive after the CASE session, at the designated time (details on the schedule TBC).
 Contact the PIPS administrator if you are unable to attend and make sure to check your training plan for your total training credit points.

-The EASTBIO Symposium 2018, attended by all four EASTBIO student cohorts, will be held in Edinburgh, 50 George Square (and Pollock Halls) on 11-12 June.
-Further details can be found here.
+The EASTBIO Symposium 2019, on Bioscience Research, to be attended by all four EASTBIO student cohorts, will be held in Dundee on 3-4 June.
+Further details will be published here in due time.